Toronto Comic Con: Paradise Comics Toronto Comicon

+Wizard World Toronto

-On June 24, 2009, via press release, Gareb Shamus, owner of Wizard Entertainment, announced that he had purchased the event from Paradise owner Peter Dixon, who would remain involved in the show in some form, in a manner similar to Wizard's purchase of the Big Apple Comic Con.
-The former comic book-only show will be retooled as a multi-genre event similar to other Wizard events in Philadelphia, Chicago, and New York, and relaunched in 2010.
+On June 24, 2009, Gareb Shamus, owner of Wizard Entertainment, announced that he had purchased the event from Paradise owner Peter Dixon, who would remain involved in the show in some form.
+The formerly comic book-only show was to be retooled as a celebrity-focused, media-oriented multigenre event similar to other Wizard events in Philadelphia, Chicago, and New York, and relaunched as the "Wizard World Toronto" in 2010.
+Wizard World Toronto continued to be held at Exhibition Place in both 2010 and 2011.

+The 2012 Wizard World Toronto Comic Con was held on April 14-15, 2012, at the Metro Toronto Convention Centre, the same venue as Fan Expo Canada (although during a different time period, as Fan Expo was held that year in August).
+(Commentators noted that Wizard World's events often overlapped temporally or geographically with other shows, including Fan Expo Canada in Toronto and major U.S. conventions such as C2E2 in Chicago, positioning Wizard World Toronto within a network of competitive North American comic conventions.)

+Along with many Wizard conventions across North America, the show went on hiatus after 2012.

+Later developments

-The convention seems to be officially on hiatus, as there have been no new events since 2012.
-In June 2014 Paradise launched a new semi-monthly one day show called the "Toronto Comics Show" and held them in a room at the Leaside Arena.
-Those are also currently on hiatus since Fall 2014.
+In June 2014, Paradise Comics launched a series of new semi-monthly one-day shows, called the "Toronto Comics Show," and held them in a room at the Leaside Arena.
+Those events are also currently on hiatus since Fall 2014.